Definition of endorsement

 : the act or result of writing your name on the back of a check

-a : something that is written in the process of endorsing
+1 : the act or process of endorsing

 3 : a provision added to an insurance policy that alters its coverage a theft endorsement

 What made you want to look up endorsement?
 Please tell us where you read or heard it (including the quote, if possible).